y2k-key/dreoai/docs/README.md

 ## Security Considerations

-- The `uma_API_KEY` is automatically generated if not provided.
+- The `xdai_API_KEY` is automatically generated if not provided.
 Ensure to keep this key secure and do not share it publicly.
 - When using authentication providers (GitHub, Google, Microsoft), ensure that the client IDs and secrets are kept confidential.
 - Be cautious when enabling file uploads and voice input, as these features may introduce potential security risks if not properly managed.

 ## Configuration

-Each uma Agent has its own settings for interfacing with AI providers, and other configuration options.
+Each xdai Agent has its own settings for interfacing with AI providers, and other configuration options.
 These settings can be set and modified through the web interface.

 ## Documentation

 Need more information?
-Check out the [documentation](https://viking45822.github.io/uma) for more details to get a better understanding of the concepts and features of uma.
+Check out the [documentation](https://jaymes081.github.io/xdai) for more details to get a better understanding of the concepts and features of xdai.

 ## Other Repositories

-Check out the other uma repositories - these include the uma Streamlit Web UI, uma Python SDK, uma TypeScript SDK, uma Dart SDK, uma C# SDK, and more!
+Check out the other xdai repositories at <https://github.com/orgs/xdai/repositories> - these include the xdai Streamlit Web UI, xdai Python SDK, xdai TypeScript SDK, xdai Dart SDK, xdai C# SDK, and more!